State aviation operator (Bulgaria): Until 1972

-After World War II, Bulgaria had no civil aviation or airplanes to service senior state administration and implementation of specific government tasks.
+After World War II, Bulgaria had no civil aviation or airplanes to service the state administration and implementation of specific government tasks.
 After the end of the war, the only aircraft in the Bulgarian military, Heinkel He 111 bombers - were converted into passenger use.
 The need for civil aviation became more obvious in 1946, when the Bulgarian government delegation had to participate in international meetings related to the end of World War II.
 A Lisunov Li-2 was delivered by the Soviet Union to Bulgaria for use as a transport aircraft.
 It was assigned to the 16th Transport Air Base in Sofia to be used by the government, and refurbished with a sofa and radio receiver.

 In 1956 two new Ilyushin Il-14 were delivered.
 Meanwhile, almost all governmental flights were executed by planes and crews sent by the USSR for this purpose.

+28th Air Detachment

 On 23 February 2021, Air Detachment 28 changed its name to "State Aviation Operator".